Kramers–Kronig relations: Electrochemical impedance spectroscopy

 The Kramers-Kronig test is used in battery and fuel cell applications (dielectric spectroscopy) to test for linearity, causality and stationarity.
 Since, it is not possible in practice to obtain data in the whole frequency range, as the Kramers-Kronig formula requires, approximations are necessarily made.

 At high frequencies (> 1 MHz) it is usually safe to assume, that the impedance is dominated by ohmic resistance of the electrolyte, although inductance artefacts are often observed.

 At low frequencies, the KK test can be used to verify whether experimental data are reliable.
 In battery practice, data obtained with experiments of duration less than one minute usually fail the test for frequencies below 10 Hz.
 Therefore, care should be exercised, when interpreting such data.

 In electrochemistry practice, due to the finite frequency range of experimental data, Z-HIT relation is used instead of Kramers-Kronig relations.
 Unlike Kramers-Kronig (which is written for an infinite frequency range), Z-HIT integration requires only a finite frequency range.
 Furthermore, Z-HIT is more robust with respect to error in the Re and Im of impedance, since its accuracy depends mostly on the accuracy of the phase data.

+Applications in biology and medicine

+Tissue clearing

+The Kramers–Kronig relations can be exploited to modulate the refractive indices of tissue components such as water and lipids.
+By altering optical absorption at specific wavelengths, these relations link changes in absorption, which is essentially the imaginary refractive index, $\kappa$, to corresponding changes in real refractive index, $n$.
+When applied to biological tissue, this principle can be used to homogenize refractive indices among different tissue constituents, thereby reducing light scattering in volumetric tissue and enabling optical tissue clearing.

+In 2024, Hong, Brongersma, and Ou reported the first demonstration that the Kramers–Kronig relations can be leveraged to induce optical transparency in live mammalian animals.
+In their study, an aqueous solution of the food dye tartrazine was applied to live mice, resulting in a transient and reversible increase in the optical transparency of certain biological tissues, including skin.
+The authors attributed this effect to tartrazine's strong absorption in the blue region of the visible spectrum and the associated modulation of refractive index at longer wavelengths, in accordance with the Kramers–Kronig relations.
+Following the initial report, multiple independent research groups reproduced and extended the approach, demonstrating the use of in vivo optical clearing across a range of biological imaging applications.
+Emerging studies further showed that, as predicted by the Kramers–Kronig relations, a broad class of absorbing dye molecules beyond tartrazine can be repurposed as optical clearing agents by inducing refractive-index modulation in biological tissues, a prediction that has since been validated experimentally.